Benchmarking Unsupervised Object Representations for Video Sequences: Results

 Next, we assess generalization to out-of-distribution (o.o.d.) changes in object appearance that are not encountered during training.
 In the training set of VMDS, object color, size and orientation are constant throughout a video.
-To test o.o.d. generalization, we evaluate models trained on VMDS on three datasets that feature unseen object transformations (\figref{fig:ood} and \tabref{tab:ood}): continuous changes in object \textbf{color} or \textbf{size} as well as continuous \textbf{rotation} around the object's centroid while moving.
+To test o.o.d. generalization, we evaluate models trained on VMDS on three data sets that feature unseen object transformations (\figref{fig:ood} and \tabref{tab:ood}): continuous changes in object \textbf{color} or \textbf{size} as well as continuous \textbf{rotation} around the object's centroid while moving.
+For details, see Appendix \ref{vmds_ood_suppl}.

-Continuous changes in object size do not pose a serious problem to \textsc{TBA} and \textsc{OP3}, while \textsc{ViMON}'s performance drops (\figref{fig:ood}).
+Continuous changes in object size do not pose a serious problem to \textsc{TBA}, \textsc{OP3} and \textsc{SCALOR}, while \textsc{ViMON}'s performance drops (\figref{fig:ood}).
 Surprisingly, continuous color changes of objects do not impact the performance of any model.
-Tracking performance of \textsc{ViMON} drops significantly for rotated objects, while \textsc{OP3} exhibits a smaller drop in performance. \textsc{TBA}'s tracking performance is not as strongly influenced by object rotation (for absolute performance values, see \tabref{tab:ood}).
+Tracking performance of \textsc{ViMON} drops significantly for rotated objects, while \textsc{OP3} and \textsc{SCALOR} are affected less. \textsc{TBA}'s tracking performance is not as strongly influenced by object rotation (for absolute values, see \tabref{tab:ood}).

-To test whether the models can in principle learn such transformations, we additionally train the models on a new training set that includes size and color changes as well as rotation of objects. \textsc{ViMON} and OP3 are able to learn such additional property changes of the objects when they are part of the training data while \textsc{TBA} fails to learn tracking on this more challenging dataset (\figref{fig:ood}; for absolute values \tabref{tab:ood}).